LucasStevenson/Cyber/CTF/disc/round-24.md

 ---

-In this challenge's implementation of RSA, $$d$$, the private key, is a randomly generated 32 bit prime number.
+In this challenge's implementation of RSA, `d`, the private key, is a randomly generated 32 bit prime number.
 32 bits is too much to brute force, but it still felt really small in the grand scope of things.
 After doing some research, I came across [this crypto stackexchange](https://crypto.stackexchange.com/questions/109/rsa-with-small-exponents) thread that discusses the security issues with using small exponents in RSA.
 One of the posts said this

 > You need to keep d larger than the 4th root of n=pq.
 Otherwise Wiener's Attack can be used to compute d

-In this situation, $$n$$ is the product of two 512 bit primes, whereas $$d$$ is a mere 32 bit prime number.
+In this situation, `n` is the product of two 512 bit primes, whereas `d` is a mere 32 bit prime number.
 It's pretty clear Wiener's attack is the way to go.

 I found [this website](https://cryptohack.gitbook.io/cryptobook/untitled/low-private-component-attacks/wieners-attack) (highly recommended checking it out) that dives into the theory behind Wiener's attack and also provides a sagemath implementation of it in python.
 That's where the code below came from.
-I replaced the example $$c, e, n$$ values with the ones we were given and ran it in [SageMathCell](https://sagecell.sagemath.org/)
+I replaced the example `c, e, n` values with the ones we were given and ran it in [SageMathCell](https://sagecell.sagemath.org/)

 ```py
 def wiener(e, n):